-Back in July, we reported that the owners of SOUTH were planning to open n.y. & c. in the former Santa Monica home of Toi.
+Back in July, I reported that the owners of SOUTH were planning to open n.y. & c. in the former Santa Monica home of Toi.
 On October 8, partners Adam Milstein, Chris Shanley, Philip Boyd and Robyn Landrum debut their two-sided pizzeria, pitting New York vs. Chicago for pizza supremacy.

 Shanley’s family is originally from Staten Island and Milstein’s family comes from Chicago.
 “Everyone from New York says their pizza is the best,” says Milstein.
 “Everyone from Chicago says their pizza the best.
 So we decided to take a place, split it down the middle, and give people the best of both worlds.”
 With that in mind, Chef Tim Gaffny will prepare a dual menu.